junjie-qiu/repo_for_study/README.md

 # images
-This repository is for saving images used by a markdown file.
+This repository is for saving images used by a markdown file and other purposes for study.